High on a Happy Vibe

 High on a Happy Vibe is the debut album by British Eurodance band Urban Cookie Collective, released in 1994.
 The album includes the singles "The Key, the Secret" (UK No. 2), "Feels Like Heaven" (UK No. 5), "Sail Away" (UK No. 18), "High on a Happy Vibe" (UK No. 31) and "Bring It on Home (Family)" (UK No. 56).

+Critical reception

+David Bennun from Melody Maker wrote, "Remember "The Key, the Secret", that mellifluous delight?
+Envision an album of sweet little dance songs, none of them quite so mellifluous or delightful, but each clutched just as surely in the iron grip of ruthless optimism."
+Alan Jones from Music Week named the album Pick of the Week, saying, "With a trio of hits under their collective belt, UCC's debut is a Teutonically up beat affair in common with German bands such as Culture Beat and Captain Hollywood Project.
+Their basic style is a mutant form of hi-NRG, a form which they explore with melodic ease."

 Track listing

 All tracks written by Rohan Heath, except where noted.